cypress-io/cypress/docs/source/faq/questions/using-cypress.md

 }
 ```

 This is how we uniquely identify your project.
-If you manually alter this, *Cypress will no longer be able to identify your project or find the recorded builds for it*.
-We recommend that you check your `cypress.json` including the `projectId` into source control.
+If you manually alter this, *Cypress will no longer be able to identify your project or find the recorded tests for it*.
+We recommend that you check your `cypress.json`, including the `projectId`, into source control.

 ## {% fa fa-angle-right %} What is a Record Key?

-Once you're setup to record test runs, we automatically generate a **Record Key** for the project.
+Once you're {% url "setup to record test runs" dashboard-runs %}, we automatically generate a *Record Key* for the project.

 **A record key is a GUID that looks like this:**